open-life-science/ols-governance/README.md

 For any questions, concerns or additional details, please email [team@openlifesci.org](mailto:team@openlifesci.org), or directly contact the Directors ([directors@openlifesci.org](mailto:directors@openlifesci.org)).

-As a community-based project, OLS draws mentors, facilitators and experts from the OLS community to support the mentees onboarded for each round of training and mentoring programme (Open Seeds).
+As a community-based project, OLS draws mentors, facilitators and experts from the OLS community to support the mentees onboarded for each round of the training and mentoring programme (Open Seeds).
 We provide honoraria, microgrants and seed funding available to all participants to support and incentivise their contributions to Open Science.

 ![Overview of Open Life Science Roles: Core Team, Advisors & Action-based roles, Cohort roles, Community of experts, mentors & learners taking different roles, Community of experts, mentors & learners taking different roles, Members leading community projects.
 They operate on 6 principles: Reward All (volunteer) Labor, Operational Continuity, Contextualised Approaches, Evidence & Impact Study, Collaboration & Membership, Long-term Sustainability.](figures/ols-overview.jpg)